Regional Cancer Centre, Thiruvananthapuram

 The Regional Cancer Centre (RCC) at Thiruvananthapuram is a cancer care hospital and research centre.
-RCC was established in 1981 by the Government of Kerala and the Government of India.
+It was established in 1981 by the Government of Kerala and the Government of India.
 It is located in the Thiruvananthapuram Medical College campus in Thiruvananthapuram, the capital city of the state of Kerala.
 It was established as an expansion of the Radiation Therapy / Radiotherapy department of Medical College Trivandrum.
 It is a tertiary care center for the managements of all types of cancers.
-The clinics are mainly on Haematology, Lymphoreticular, soft tissue, bone, head and neck, breast, CNS, gynaecological, urinary, chest, gastro, paediatric oncology and thyroid.
+The clinics are mainly on haematology, lymphoreticular, soft tissue, bone, head and neck, breast, CNS, gynaecological, urinary, chest, gastro, paediatric oncology and thyroid.

 Background

-The RCC was established in 1981 as one among six such centres (currently 26) in India.
+The RCC was established in 1981 as one of six such centres (currently 26) in India.
 During the formation period the state government transferred a few departments of the Medical College, Thiruvananathapuram, which were primarily concerned with cancer care to the Regional Cancer Centre.

 The RCC is an autonomous scientific institution sponsored jointly by the government of Kerala and the government of India.
 It has been designated as a Science and Technology Centre in the health sector by the state government.
 The first Community Oncology division in India was established in RCC, Thiruvananthapuram, in 1985.

 The center has evolved policies and priorities to provide oncology facilities to the less privileged in the community like children and less affluent members by giving free chemotherapy and advanced diagnostic facilities like CT scan, isotope scanning etc. Nearly 60% patients receive free treatment and another 29 percent in the middle income group receive treatment at subsidized rates.
 Free chemotherapy is given to all children irrespective of family income.
 Adults with curable cancers also receive free treatment.
 During the last five years, drugs worth Rs.80 lakhs have been supplied free of cost to the low income group.

 Annually more than 17,000 new cancer cases, more than 50,000 follow-up visits of old cases and more than 80,000 non-cancer patients for investigations report at the centre.
 During the last five years, there was a 50 percent increase in the registration of both cancer and non-cancer cases.

-The government of Kerala has declared RCC a Science and Technology Centre of Excellence in cancer research and treatment, and as a State research organization of the Ministry of Science & Technology of the government of India.
+The government of Kerala has declared RCC a Science and Technology Centre of Excellence in cancer research and treatment, and as a state research organization of the Ministry of Science & Technology of the government of India.

 Every year nearly 16,000 new patients visit the clinics from South India and neighboring countries.
 Nearly 60% of these cancer patients receive primary care at the hospital of which over 70% are treated almost free of charge.
-Over 500 patients attend the OPD daily for medical advice, care or for follow-up treatment.
+Over 500 patients attend the OPD daily for medical advice, care or for follow-up treatment.r.